Covanta eyeing multiple new deals, including in the US

 With ongoing signs of organic growth, Covanta's positive streak carried through the third quarter.
 As Covanta continues to look for ways to maximize its higher value profiled waste business, while also making strategic decisions about potential facility closures, it expects this trend to continue.

-Jones said this means the company identify "those plants where we get the highest returns and make sure that those plants are running in peak form" by directing maintenance attention to them.
+Jones said this means the company will identify "those plants where we get the highest returns and make sure that those plants are running in peak form" by directing maintenance attention to them.
 For plants on the cusp of that return criteria, such as one Covanta operates in Long Beach, California, investment may be worthwhile if a contract extension can be negotiated.
 Or sometimes it may mean outright closure, such as in Warren, New Jersey.
 According to Jones, the company is currently reviewing "a couple" more facilities that might fall into that category of deciding whether to "make them better or to sell them effectively."

-Along with ongoing plans to being construction of a new metals recovery facility in Pennsylvania next year, which will boost the company's overall growth in metals recycling revenue, multiple tacks are being taken to strengthen the U.S. portfolio.
+Along with ongoing plans to begin construction of a new metals recovery facility in Pennsylvania next year, which will boost the company's overall growth in metals recycling revenue, multiple tacks are being taken to strengthen the U.S. portfolio.
 While Jones did note there were "several projects" being considered in the U.S., mainly expansions of existing facilities, Covanta still sees far more opportunity abroad.

 UK and Beyond